 Taxation of Crypto Assets in Ireland

-Last week Revenue published its updated manual on the tax treatment of crypto-asset transaction.
-They have included more detailed guidance and detail on various aspects of the asset.
+Revenue updated their manual on the tax treatment of crypto-asset transaction.
+They have included more detailed guidance on various aspects of the asset.
 Below is an outline of the guidance but each individual activity must be considered on the basis of its individual facts and circumstances.
 As with any other activity, the treatment of income received from, or charges made in connection with, activities involving crypto-assets will depend on the activities and the parties involved.
 The relevant legislation and case law must be applied to determine the correct tax treatment.
 Each case must be considered on the basis of its own individual facts and circumstances.

 The sale, transfer, or redemption of crypto-assets is most likely to be a disposal for CGT purposes unless, based on the facts and circumstances, there is a trade of dealing in crypto-assets being carried on Businesses that accept crypto-assets as payment.